Titus-os/azure-network-protocols/README.md

 <img src="https://i.imgur.com/Ua7udoS.png" alt="Traffic Examination"/>
 </p>

-<h1>Observing Network Traffic Between A Windows 10/Ubuntu Microsoft Azure Virtual Machines</h1>
+<h1>Observing Network Traffic Between Windows 10 & Ubuntu Microsoft Azure Virtual Machines</h1>
 In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+During this lab, we configured two Microsoft Azure virtual machines within the same virtual network to ensure and maintain a secure connection, allowing us to monitor network traffic send between them.

 <h2>Environments and Technologies Used</h2>